ourbunka/aidadiffusion/README.md

   -flexible resolution options in UI(128px to 768px)

-  -all dependencies included (If you download V2-1-Portable) *coming soon
+  -all dependencies included (If you download V2-1-Portable)

-  -smaller overall filesizes

 # Requirements